 Dementia Caregivers Support

 Caring for an individual with dementia can be challenging and, at times, overwhelming.
 It is normal to feel frustrated when emotionally drained by the difficulties of being a caregiver.
 These feelings of frustration can have serious consequences for you or the person you care for.
-It is for this reason that Pearce Church is providing support to dementia caregivers who face frustation and even anger as a part of everyday life.
+It is for this reason that Pearce Church is providing support to dementia caregivers who face frustration, and even anger, as a part of everyday life.

 Dementia Caregivers Support Group

 The Pearce Dementia Caregivers Support Group consists of individuals who are providing care for a spouse or other family members who have dementia.
 The participants of the Dementia Caregivers Support Group are not professionals, but they are fellow travelers who provide encouragement, share resources, and listen and pray for one another.
 It is wonderful to know there are other people who face the same challenges that you face, and together we can learn how to care for ourselves and for our loved ones.